toothytoad/ulxqt/README.md

  - lxqt-base LXQT and little else.
  - lxqt the starting point for my daily driver
- - lxqt my daily driver with some additional hardening
+ - lxqt-sec my daily driver with some additional hardening

 ## Why